UK checklist • Clear structure • Built for enquiries

 1) Home page

-• Clear headline (what you do)
+• Clear headline

 • Service summary with links

-• Trust signals (reviews, logos, recent work)
+• Trust signals

-• Strong call to action (contact / quote)
+• Strong call to action

 2) Services

-• What’s included
+• What is included

-• Who it’s for
+• Who it is for

 • Typical outcomes

-• FAQs
+• FAQs and next steps

 3) About

-• Who you are and what you do
+• Who you are

-• Experience / approach
+• Experience or approach

-• Location / coverage area
+• Location or coverage

 4) Contact